Xaes/dotsub-demo/README.md

 ## DotSub Demo

-Manage your albums and photos without ease.
+Manage your albums and photos with ease.

 #### Requirements: